marsh15/pingme/README.md

 ## Overview

-PingMe is designed for fast, ephemeral communication.
+pingMe is designed for fast, ephemeral communication.
 It uses a serverless architecture and an in-memory Redis-based realtime layer to deliver low-latency messaging while avoiding persistent storage.

 ---